 The right to childcare leave is longer than the maximum periods for paying flexible or partial care allowance.
-The parent and his or her employer agree on the practical arrangements for part-time child care leave.
+The parent and their employer agree on the practical arrangements for part-time childcare leave.

-Private day-care allowance consists of a care allowance and a care supplement, eligibility for which depends on the size and income of the family.
-Municipalities may also pay a municipal supplement to families receiving private day-care allowance.
+Private childcare allowance consists of a care allowance and a care supplement, eligibility for which depends on the size and income of the family.
+Municipalities may also pay a municipal supplement to families receiving private childcare allowance.

 The Ministry of Education and Culture is responsible for the overall planning, guidance and monitoring of early childhood education and care.
-This applies both to early education services organised by municipalities and day-care services organised and provided by private service providers.
+This applies to both early childhood education and care organised by municipalities and centre-based early education activities and family-based daycare activities organised and provided by private service providers.